iterative/PyDrive2/docs/filelist.rst

 Paginate and iterate through files
 ----------------------------------

 *PyDrive* provides Pythonic way of paginating and iterating through list of files.
-All you have to do is to limit number of results with ``maxResults`` parameter and build ``for`` loop retrieving file list from API each iteration.
+Here is an example how to do this, ``maxResults`` below defines how many files it retrieves at once and we wrap it into a ``for`` loop to iterate:

 Sample code continues from above: